2022 Wimbledon Championships – Women's singles

 Elena Rybakina defeated Ons Jabeur in the final, 3–6, 6–2, 6–2 to win the ladies' singles tennis title at the 2022 Wimbledon Championships.
-It was her first major singles title.
-Rybakina became the first Kazakhstani to win a major title, and the third player representing an Asian nation to win a major title after Li Na and Naomi Osaka.
-She also became the first Kazakhstani to progress past the quarterfinals of a major.
-Rybakina was the first player to win from a set down in the final since Amélie Mauresmo in 2006.
+It was her first major title, third WTA Tour–level title overall, and first career title on grass courts.
+Rybakina was the first Kazakhstani to win a major, and the third player representing an Asian nation to win a major after Li Na and Naomi Osaka.
+She was the first player to win from a set down in the final since Amélie Mauresmo in 2006.
+Jabeur was the first Arab to reach a major singles final, the first African woman to do so in the Open Era, and the first African woman to do so not representing South Africa.

-Ashleigh Barty was the reigning champion, but retired from professional tennis in March 2022.

-Jabeur became the first Arab to reach a major singles final, the first African woman to do so in the Open Era, and the first African woman to do so not representing South Africa.
 This marked the first time since 2009 that both finalists represented non-European nations.

+Ashleigh Barty was the reigning champion, but she retired from professional tennis in March 2022.

-World No. 1 Iga Świątek's win streak of 37 matches (dating to Qatar in February) ended when she was defeated by Alizé Cornet in the third round.
-It was only the fourth loss of her season, and her 37-match winning streak is the longest of the 21st century, and tied for 12th-longest in the Open Era.
+World No. 1 Iga Świątek's win streak of 37 matches (dating back to Qatar in February) ended when she was defeated by Alizé Cornet in the third round.
+It was just the fourth loss of Świątek's season; her 37-match winning streak is the longest of the 21st century, and tied for the 12th-longest in the Open Era.

-For the second time in her career, Cornet defeated the incumbent world No. 1 in the third round at Wimbledon; she had defeated then-five-time champion Serena Williams at that stage in 2014.
-By making her 62nd consecutive major main draw appearance, Cornet matched Ai Sugiyama's all-time record.
-Williams received a wild card to play in the tournament, making her comeback to the sport after a year due to a right hamstring injury sustained the previous year, and this would be Williams's final appearance at the tournament.
-She competed for an all-time record-equaling 24th major singles title, but was defeated in the first round by Harmony Tan.
-Williams later announced her retirement from professional tennis at the US Open.
+For the second time in her career, Cornet defeated the incumbent world No. 1 in the third round at Wimbledon; she had defeated Serena Williams at that stage in 2014.
+By making her 62nd consecutive major main draw appearance, Cornet tied Ai Sugiyama's all-time record.

+Williams received a wild card to play in the tournament, making her comeback to the sport after a year away due to a right hamstring injury; she was defeated in the first round by Harmony Tan.
+This would be the seven-time champion's last appearance at the tournament, as she retired from professional tennis after the 2022 US Open.
+This was also the final Wimbledon appearance for 2019 champion and former world No. 1 Simona Halep; she lost to Rybakina in the semifinals.

-This is the first edition of Wimbledon to feature a champions tie-break, a 10-point tie-break when the score reaches six games all in the third set, and the third edition to feature a final set tie-break rule.
-The first women's singles main draw match of the tournament to feature the ten-point tie break was the first round match between Caroline Garcia and Yuriko Miyazaki, with Garcia emerging victorious.
+This was the first edition of Wimbledon to feature a champions tiebreak, a 10-point tiebreak when the score reaches six games all in the third set, and the third edition to feature a final-set tiebreak rule.
+The first women's singles main draw match of the tournament to feature the 10-point tiebreak was the first round match between Caroline Garcia and Yuriko Miyazaki, with Garcia emerging victorious.